 An ecofriendly Phnom Penh of the future?

 The Ecotopia 2121 Project details the futures of 100 cities across the globe as though they've somehow overcome all the grave environmental challenges our age and grown to become super-Green and super-ecofriendly.
-This month, we highlight the future of Phnom Penh.
+This month, we highlight the future of Phnom Penh, the capital of Cambodia.